 Even when holding power, erratic behavior can dilute your leverage, especially in ongoing negotiations or when future interactions are expected.
 Partners may hesitate to commit, delay decision-making, or seek alternative alliances – not because the deal isn’t good, but because the person on the other side feels unreliable.

-Power is persuasive – but only when paired with consistency, clarity, and credibility.
+For executives, the lesson is clear: Power is persuasive – but only when paired with consistency, clarity, and credibility.
 Without them, what you gain in pressure, you may lose in trust.

-It’s no longer about reaching a mutual understanding – it’s about survival, positioning, and narrative control.
-In this environment, every statement is a negotiation move, whether or not it invites response.
+It’s no longer about reaching a mutual understanding – it’s about survival, positioning, and controlling the narrative.

-For business leaders, this is a reminder:
+For business leaders, this is a reminder: Context isn’t the backdrop of your negotiation – it defines it.

 Final Word: Build the Stage Before You Step Into the Spotlight